 Investment grants are recognized when there is reasonable assurance that the entity will comply with the conditions attached to them, and the grants will be received in the full amount.
 If this reasonable assurance already exists when the contract is being concluded, the grant is recognized in full under other financial assets upon conclusion of the agreement, with a matching non-financial other liability for the build-out obligation.
 In subsequent periods, the financial asset measured at amortized cost is reduced upon receipt of the payments.
 The other liability is derecognized on a pro rata basis as the build-out progresses, reducing the carrying amount of the publicly funded property, plant and equipment.
-If there is not yet reasonable assurance, only the installment payments received are recognized, with a matching non-financial other liability.
-As soon as there is reasonable assurance, outstanding grants are recognized under other financial assets, and the carrying amounts of the other liability and the publicly funded property, plant and equipment are adjusted in accordance with the actual build-out progress.
-All grants received are recognized in net cash from/used in investing activities.
+If there is not yet reasonable assurance, only the installment payments received are recognized under other financial assets, and the carrying amounts of the other liability and the publicly funded property, plant and equipment are adjusted in accordance with the actual build-out progresses.
+All grants received are recognized in investing activities.